pshchelo/gnome-razer-battery-indicator/README.md

 ## TODO

 ### alpha
+- choose device to show main icon for based on battery level and charging status

+### Beta (usable for others)
+- change icon based on percentage/charging status
+- more complex icon based on device type (type + battery? only type?)
 - properly react to device (dis|re)connects
   - openrazer does not seem to react too well, it remembers the device and returns battery level of 0 for disconnected devices it remembers
-- change icon based on percentage/charging status
-- show device name and more info in the menu
-- more complex icon based on device type (type + battery? only type?)
-- add about dialog

-### Beta (usable for others)
-- support several devices at once
-  - list devices and battery status in the menu
 - support customizations
   - polling interval
   - choose which device battery status to show in the main icon?